hsnlab/escape/escape/doc/source/index.rst

     $ make mnexec
     $ sudo install mnexec /usr/bin

-If you want to develop on your host machine, you should take care of a user for the netconfd server.
-This user's name and password will be used for the connection establishment between ESCAPEv2 and the Execution Environments (EE).
+If ESCAPE is intended to be used on a host machine, it is recommended to create a separate user for the netconfd server.
+This user's name and password will be used for the connection establishment between ESCAPE and the Execution Environments (EE).

 .. note::